Agent: Cambage expected out; severe risk if she gets virus

 Cambage averaged 15.9 points and 8.2 rebounds last season for the Aces — her first with the team.
 The 28-year-old star has played four years in the league after getting drafted second in 2011 by the Tulsa Shock.
 She was traded from Dallas to Las Vegas before last season.
 She had re-signed with the Aces in April.

 “Liz is a generational talent and we are going to miss her this season on the court and in the locker room,” Aces general manager Dan Padover said.
-“She has been incredibly active this offseason in the community raising money to support first responders who battled the brush fires in Australia, continuing to shine a light on mental health awareness, and standing at the forefront of the peaceful protests in her country battling social and racial inequality, and I have no doubt that she will continue to do so this summer.”
+“She has been incredibly active this offseason in the community raising money to support first responders who battled the brush fires in Australia, continuing to shine a light on mental health awareness, and standing at the forefront of the peaceful protests in her country battling social and racial inequality, and I have no doubt that she will continue to do so this summer.

+“Although Liz won’t be with us in Florida, she has our full support, and will continue to be a part of the Aces family and the city of Las Vegas for many years to come.”

 She would be the second Las Vegas starter who will miss the upcoming season.
 Guard Kelsey Plum tore her left Achilles tendon last month.